 Somehow, Leandros’ expression soured further.

 “Oh, you’re Mr. Hallisey!
 It’s a pleasure.
-I hear Moira Ranulf personally asked you be added to the team,” Eresh said.
+I hear Moira Ranulf personally asked that you be added to the team,” Eresh said.

 “So he’s alright to be here?”
 Thea asked, having followed Roman over.
 At Roman’s questioning look, she explained, “Eresh is angry that Leandros brought me on.”

 “No!
 I’m not angry,” Eresh said, waving his hands.
 “Was it inconsiderate not to even consult me on the matter?
 Or to add someone to the team on such short notice?
 Perhaps.
 I would have appreciated being warned in advance, so I could have factored having an extra person here into my logistics calculations, but I suppose it’s far too late for that now.”

 “I’ll be sure to warn you, next time,” Leandros said.

 “You know, I hope that you do!
 Because it almost feels like you don’t trust me to help you, if you’re finding an assistant!
 Who even is she?
 She’s no one!”

 “What’s Eresh worked up about this time?” a low, drawling voice asked.
 A slouched, languid man joined the group and slung an arm around Eresh’s shoulder.
 This time, it was Eresh’s turn to flinch away.
-The man was dressed in heavy leather and wore a pistol and a wickedly curved knife at his hips.
+The man was dressed in heavy leather and wore a pistol at his hip and two wickedly curved knife on his back.

 Two other members of the security team came up behind him – Eftychia Jones, draped in bright fabrics and weaponless, as far as could be seen, and a broad, scowling man with a bow and quiver strapped on his back.

 “Ivor!
 I’m not worked up over anything!”
 Eresh said.
 “I was just – ah, Ms. Corscia, you’re here, too.”

-Thea jumped in surprise when she noticed there a woman standing beside her where there was none before.
+Thea jumped in surprise when she noticed a woman standing beside her where there had been none moments before.
 Evelyne Corscia didn’t look her way, only frowned at Eresh and crossed her arms.
 As she did, the muscles in her arms shifted, highlighting scars from old battles.
-She stood nearly a head shorter than Thea but somehow took up far more space.
+She stood nearly a head shorter than Thea but somehow took up more space.